-Figure 23: Inserting an OLE Object

-Editing mode

-As soon as you click on OK, the object is created and opens in editing mode.
+Figure 23: Inserting an OLE Object Editing mode As soon as you click on $\mathbf{OK}$ , the object is created and opens in editing mode.
 You can recognize this mode by the gray frame around the object and the small black handles.
 Take special note of the toolbars.
 These are no longer those of the Draw module but of the Writer module.
-You input your text and format it almost the same as if you were in Writer itself.
-In particular you now have available all the format styles from Writer.
+Input the text and format it almost the same as if you were in Writer itself.
+You now have available all the format styles from Writer.

-Figure 24: Writer OLE object in editing mode

-With the handles of the gray frame you can determine which section of the entire text document is visible.
+Figure 24: Writer OLE object in editing mode With the handles of the gray frame you can determine which section of the entire text document is visible.
 You should switch off the ruler view.

-Figure 25: Editing in Writer as an OLE object

-Click outside the object to leave editing mode.
+Figure 25: Editing in Writer as an OLE object Click outside the object to leave editing mode.
 Double-click on the object or use Edit > Object > Edit to change again into editing mode.
 In an embedded Writer OLE object, you can connect to further "sub" OLE objects.
-You cannot edit a linked Writer "sub" OLE object directly in Draw; you must open it as a text document in Writer.
+In current versions of Draw, this is possible only if you open the embedded object as a standalone object in Writer.
+Similarly you cannot edit a linked Writer "sub" OLE object directly in Draw; you must open it as a text document in Writer.
 This limitation can be illustrated by the use of formulas.
 Such formulas are technically OLE objects that belong to the Math module.
-If you want to use mathematical formulas inside flowing text, you must save the text in a separate text document and insert it as a linked OLE object in Draw.
+To use mathematical formulas inside flowing text, save the text in a separate text document and insert it as a linked OLE object in Draw.
+Inserting graphics from a file is however possible within the OLE environment in Writer.
+Object mode Click on an object to enter object mode, recognizable by the presence of the green handles.

-Object mode

-Click on an object to enter object mode, recognizable by the presence of the green handles.
 In object mode you remain in the Draw module.
 Possibly you noticed that in edit mode there is no Zoom.
 Set the size of the OLE object on the Draw page in Object mode from the Position and Size dialog.
-In the left image of Figure 26 the object was inserted at the original size, at right the size was reduced.
+In the left-hand image of Figure 26 the object was inserted at the original size, in the right-hand one the size was reduced.
 If you change the size, take care that the option Keep ratio is checked or else the object will become distorted.
 Line and Area properties are not available for OLE objects, nor is it possible to rotate objects as with text frames.

-The most common typing mistakes The most common typing mistakes include: Exchanging tow letters Exchanging tow letters or making the first two letters CApitals. or making the first two letters CApitals.

-Figure 26: Zoom vs resizing of an OLE Writer object

-OLE objects can be overlaid just like other drawing objects.
+Figure 26: Zoom vs resizing of an OLE Writer object OLE objects can be overlaid just like other drawing objects.
 In Figure 27 a drawing object from the basic shapes menu has been placed behind the OLE object.
+The most common typing mistakes include: Exchanging tow letters or making the first two letters CApitals.